tl note: In this interview, Kanno is referred to as Kenno, as he was sometimes credited as “Yukihiro Kenno”.

 Kenno: The fundamentals of the plot will not be changed, but some parts will be simplified.
 The 18+ recommendation is a necessary category due to “Adult Scenes,” but it’s not the only reason.

 So how much knowledge do you need to be 18 or older? (laughs) You don’t even need to fully understand all the settings and scenarios to enjoy this game.
-You don’t need to know everything about the setting or the scenario to enjoy this game.
 Do you need complete knowledge of a car’s mechanics in order to enjoy driving?
 The A.D.M.S. system makes YU-NO a more strategic game and a more profound story.
 Anyone over the age of 18 will enjoy this game, and younger players under the age of 18 will one day understand the meaning of the messages conveyed in the game.

 –In the PC version, there were many shocking depictions of cannibalism and incest, which are considered societal taboos.
 What are your plans for the Saturn port?